-Sometimes a really top class angler doesn’t make the England World team.
-For match winning consistency over forty years, Long Eaton’s Alan Wright makes our top ten.
+Sometimes a really top class angler doesn’t make the England world championships team.
+For match winning consistency over 40 years, Long Eaton’s Alan Wright makes our top ten greatest anglers.

-Originating from the home of canal fishing in the North West, Sandbach based Alan won the 1973 First Division National on the Witham in superb style with 41 lbs 10 ½ ounces of Witham bream taken on double gozzer fished on a stick float just two rods out.
-A canal man through and through, Alan, fishing for Derby Railway Institute, shocked the 960 strong field putting the Witham ‘swing tippers’ firmly in their place.
+Originating from the home of canal fishing in the north west, Sandbach, Alan won the 1973 Division 1 National on the Witham in superb style with 41lbs 10 ½ ounces of Witham bream taken on double gozzer fished on a stick float just two rods out.
+A canal man through and through, Alan, fishing for Derby Railway Institute, shocked the 960-strong field putting the Witham ‘swing tippers’ firmly in their place.
 He won £1,300, which at the time was more than enough to buy a new car.

 Alan won scores of matches in the intervening years before completing his magnificent double.
-He won the Individual title in the Embassy Division Two National Angling Championship on the River Soar and Loughborough Canal on Saturday July 19 2003 – almost thirty years after his first win.
-Alan had fished 22 consecutive nationals before taking a longish break, making his return after being asked by Long Eaton Victoria to fish for their team.
+He won the individual title in the Embassy Division 2 National angling championship on the River Soar and Loughborough Canal on Saturday 19 July 2003, almost thirty years after his first win.
+Alan had fished 22 consecutive Nationals before taking a long-ish break, making his return after being asked by Long Eaton Victoria to fish for their team.

 It was a fantastic performance from the 60-year-old retired railway engineer.
 Alan drew the pylons peg (M44) on the River Soar at Ratcliffe Deeps knowing he had a great chance.
 He fished brilliantly to take an 11 bream and two perch catch of 18.260 kg.

 "When I drew the peg, I thought it was Christmas and my birthday all in one," said a delighted Alan who knows every peg on the venue.
 "I had won a match with roach from the same peg last year and, obviously, I knew it was a cracking draw."